 the robot cannot scan the partial areas completely from all directions.

-In addition, the computer science part is to be implemented with Ros, since all previous functions were implemented with it.
+In addition, the computer science part is to be implemented with ROS, since all previous functions were implemented with it.
 The programming language can be C++ or Python.
 The operating system is Linux.
 There are different subsystem inside the Robot but they have different Versions of Linux and different distributions of the ROS Framework are used.
 The developing program must work with the different Standards and a full compatibility must be ensured.

 State of the Art